cyberark/secrets-provider-for-k8s/ROTATION.md

 This feature is a **Community** level project that is still under development.
 There could be changes to the documentation so please check back often for updates and additions.
 Future enhancements to this feature will include:

 - Support for secrets rotation of Kubernetes secrets
 - atomic writes for multiple Conjur secret values
-- reporting of multiple errored secret variables for bulk Conjur secret retrieval
+- reporting of multiple errored secret variables for bulk Conjur secret retrieval and selective deletion of secret values from files
-- secret file deletion upon secret deleted / access being revoked
 - atomic write of secret files